ippeiishi/PicoPicoDerby/Assets/Document/RaceInstruction.md

 Decoupled Timescales: The race system operates on two independent timescales to balance simulation fidelity and player experience.
 Simulation Timescale: Determined by the parameters within RaceSimulator (e.g., base speed, random range, UNITS_PER_METRE).
 This is tuned to achieve the desired level of precision and realism, resulting in a specific simulation log length (total frames).
 Visualization Timescale: Determined by the FRAME_PLAYBACK_SPEED constant in RaceVisualizer.
 This is tuned to control the on-screen race duration for the player, independent of the simulation's internal framerate.
 It dictates how many simulation frames are skipped per rendered frame.

+Title: Zoom-Compensated Camera Principle
+Rule: The race camera system must compensate for changes in the view's scale.
+When theView_Raceobject is zoomed, the camera's follow-target threshold must be dynamically adjusted.
+This is achieved by calculating the visual offset caused by the scale change and applying it to the screen-space target position, ensuring the lead horse remains correctly framed.